peydonsu/Minecraft-Crazy-Resourcepacks/README.md

-#This IS A Template Textures Pack
+#This IS A Template of Textures Pack